pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 ## White Matter Query Language

-At this time you will use white matter query language to put the FreeSurfer output in the same space as the tractography by using Demian’s method to automatically select fibers connecting specific regions from the whole brain tractography.
+At this time you will use white matter query language to put the FreeSurfer output in the same space as the tractography by using Demian's method to automatically select fibers connecting specific regions from the whole brain tractography.

 Something that would be good to do before you actually run the script is to have a look at the query files that you will have to use to reference the area you are interested in looking at.
 To do this go to `/projects/schiz/software/LabPython/tract_querier/queries`.
 Once here, enter:
 ```
 gedit FreeSurfer.qry
 ```
-and a window should pop up.
-Don’t change anything in this window but you’ll notice that it contains the names of all of the different brain regions followed by the number code given to them in the FreeSurfer output.
+and a window should pop up. don't change anything in this window but you'll notice that it contains the names of all of the different brain regions followed by the number code given to them in the FreeSurfer output.
 When looking at a FreeSurfer labelmap, when you put your mouse over a color-coded brain region this is the number that pops up in the bottom left hand corner of the screen along with the brain region abbreviation.
 If you exit out of this you can also enter:
 ```
 gedit freesurfer_queries_new.qry
 ```